esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ```
 The files of the 5 stage VexRiscv core will be modified so that it supports the new interface. (to set the core, use: "VexRiscv_5s", "VexRiscv_4s", "PicoRV32", "ORCA")

+## How can I try it out fast?

+There is a DEMO that you can run.
+It contains an ISAX module which requires multiple SCAIE-V interfaces and simply generates some patterns.
+These patterns are then checked within a simple testbench.
+In our evaluation flow we used multiple real ISAXes and evaluated them using cocotb.
+In this DEMO the ISAX module is just there to show how to use the SCAIE-V tool.
+For this:
+- run the DemoTest_VexRiscv5.java class.
+This will update the VexRiscv source files and generate CommonLogicModule (SCAL)
+- generate verilog from the VexRiscv files
+- use the wrapper in the DemoFiles folder (testbench.v)
+- simulate the testbench module.

+The DemoFiles folder also contains already generated VexRiscv verilog code and CommonLogicModule.sv as reference.

 ## A more detailed specification of the SCAIE-V Interface
 If you want to design your own ISAX, you need to comply to the SCAIE-V Specification.
 In the following are defined its main characteristics.